legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 Kernel pages is aka granular kernel*

 # WARNING:
-**This 16K version may be more buggy than the 4K version, not sure yet.**
+-This 16K version may be more buggy than the 4K version, not sure yet.
-**My 4K version has run for over 24hours on UTM with no problems, but this version sees to have issues not in the 4K setup.
+-My 4K version has run for over 24hours on UTM with no problems, but this version sees to have issues not in the 4K setup.
+-I plan on rebuilding this again soon.

 See for yourself!
 Ready set go?
 <hr>